 Taxi from San Jose Airport

 When you exit the San Jose airport you will likely be bombarded by men saying, “taxi?.”
-It is kind of annoying.

 Sometimes you will see the normal red taxis at the airport as well.
 They are not technically allowed to pick up passengers from the airport, but if they are dropping a passenger off at the airport I have heard of them picking up new passengers as well.